 Morris Museum

 From a single collection in the early 1900s to exhibitions, educational programs, and live performances, the Morris Museum has flourished over the years.
 And fun fact—it’s the only NJ museum to have a Smithsonian affiliation in the state.
 Kids can learn about NJ’s Native American history, watch a model train wind through an ever-changing miniature display, or touch a dinosaur egg in the Earth Science Gallery.
-Don’t miss the Bickford Theatre, with events throughout the year, including storytelling workshops, community concerts, and children’s theatre.
-General admission is $12, ages 3-17 and students under 25 with an ID are $8, and children under 3 are free.
+Don’t miss the Bickford Theatre events throughout the year, including storytelling workshops, community concerts, and children’s theatre.

 6 Normandy Heights Road, Morristown, NJ 07960